Corporalis/gatsby-starter-bootstrap-netlify/content/testimonials/lucy-m/index.md

 ---
-person: Lucy M
-business: "Uprising Leadership Programme"
 contentType: testimonial
 path: /testimonials
+person: Lucy M
+business: Uprising Leadership Programme
 ---
 Working with Addy these last few months has been brilliant.
 I always feel incredibly positive after each session.
 She has greatly helped me to be more thoughtful and understanding of what I want to do and how to get there.
 Addy does this by giving me the tools to reach this point myself, through reflection and discussion.
 These